trippster08/genome_skimming_LAB/README.md

 Your results should be in `/scratch/genomics/<USERNAME>/<PROJECT>/data/results/spades`.
 The results for each sample will be in a separate folder, named with the sample name.

-### Move and Rename SPAdes Scaffolds
+### Copy and Rename SPAdes Scaffolds
 `SPAdes` recommends using the `scaffolds.fasta` file as resulting sequences, and saves these scaffolds in `<PROJECT>/data/results/spades/<SAMPLE>` as a generic `scaffolds.fasta` file.
 This makes it difficult to batch transfer these files, because there is no sample differentiation.
 To fix this, run this shell script which copies all `scaffolds.fasta ` files into a new directory `<PROJECT>/data/results/spades_scaffolds` and renames them with their sample name.
+I also copy the trimmed reads that have been error-corrected by SPAdes into a new directory `<PROJECT>/data/results/error_corrected_reads`.

 Run `rename_spades_scaffolds.sh`, including the path to the SPAdes results directory, usually: `/scratch/genomics/<USERNAME>/<PROJECT>/data/results/spades`.
 ```